uclahs-cds/package-moPepGen/docs/vignette.md

 ## Post-processing

 moPepGen provides a series of post-processing commands that aims to deliver FASTA files ready for database searching.
-The post-processing tasks include summarization of a non-canonical database, splitting a detabase to separate databases, creating decoy databases, shortening fasta headers for search engines to handle, and merging multiple database files for multiplexed proteomic experiments.
+The post-processing tasks include summarization of a non-canonical database, filtering a database by transcript abundance, splitting a detabase to separate databases, creating decoy databases, shortening fasta headers for search engines to handle, and merging multiple database files for multiplexed proteomic experiments.

 ### Summarizing